dfkaye/dfkaye-blog/content/posts/my-web-development-philosophy.md

 <!--more-->

-After some 20 years as a (mainly) front-end engineer, I have arrived at some surprising conclusions.
+After some 20 years as a (mainly) front-end engineer, I have arrived at some conclusions that may surprise you.

-## Third-party software is the root of all evil.
+## Writing what you need is not reinventing the wheel.

+### Using someone else's package is no safer than writing from scratch.

+Read this post by @rachelbythebay on [Tripping over the potholes in too many libraries](https://rachelbythebay.com/w/2020/08/09/lib/).

+### Prefer minimalism.

 {{< rawhtml >}}
 Read this post by Tero Piirainen from <time>2019</time> on <a href="https://volument.com/blog/minimalism-the-most-undervalued-development-skill">Minimalism: The most undervalued development skill</a>.